janvhs/Dustman/README.md

 I would not recommend to alias `rm` to `Dustman` as the `Dustman` CLI is not flag-compatible to `rm`.
 Therefore an alias could break some shell-scripts.
 Instead alias it to `trash` or just use it as `Dustman`.

+## Current Limitations

+Deleting files whose deletion would require root privileges is not supported, because `Dustman` always reverts the `UID` to the user's own `UID`.
+Otherwise, the deleted files would end up in the root's trash and therefore are not recoverable by the user.

 ## One last thing

 You're welcome to contribute to this project.